Overtourism: How To Visit The World’s Most Overcrowded Destinations [2024]

 • Don’t travel in big groups.
 Travel solo or independently.

-• Try to become part of the community or travel like a local, even if it’s only for a day: be courteous, obey local laws, try to connect with local people and frequent establishments that don’t belong to global conglomerates.
+• Engage with the local community when you can.
 Travel more deeply.
 During a week in Istanbul, I stayed in the suburb of Sariyer.
 I rode four or five different public transport systems to get into central Istanbul each morning – but I caught a glimpse of everyday life in a local fishing village on the Bosphorus – and felt incredibly welcome.

 • Buy food at the local market and have a picnic.
 Or choose a restaurant locals frequent (the lack of a multilingual menu is a clue.)
 Book a meal at someone’s home.